UOA-CS732-SE750-Students-2022/project-group-jade-jaguars/README.md

 #### Running

-In order to run the backend independently run these commands after navigating to the frontend project (`packages/frontend`).
+In order to run the frontend independently run these commands after navigating to the frontend project at (`packages/frontend`).
 Please see the top of the file to run the entire project!

 1. Ensure that the environment files for frontend are setup using the instructions above
 2. Install the dependencies